shuklarishabh482/ToDoApp-/README.md

 - Save tasks to local storage
 - You can Do every task In Capital Letter .
 - A simple UpperCase button with All ToDo Tasks
 - A UpperCase button For all tasks with make all tasks Uppercase

 ---
+Challenges : I have felt lots of challenges to create this project when We Create a Undo and redo button for Undoing and redoing your task then my undo button still working but my redo button is not working I can resolve this with a useEffect () .
+And also I felt challenges in making SearchBar Where I thinks how can I create SearchBar And After that I will solve it .
+And also in Api error Handling things

 ## 🔥 Tech Stack:
 - React.js